 Also, in this case, you need to make sure you have updated Android 8.0 Oreo.

-Now, bring your PC/Laptop, the original Samsung USB Type-C Cable, and download Prince Comsy Odin (because some users have reported that regular Odin doesn’t work).
+Now, bring your PC/Laptop, the original Samsung USB Type-C Cable, and download Prince Comsy Odin.
+Regular Odin won’t work.

 Steps to follow:

-- Back up your important data from internal storage before proceeding towards the installation.
+- Back up all important data from internal storage before following the next steps.

 - Next go to Settings – About Phone – Software Information and tap on “Build Number” seven times.